maxwellmattryan/PersonalWebsite/api/README.md

     - `GET      /api/shop/product-statuses`
         - Retrieves list of all product statuses in the database
         - 200
-    - `GET      /api/shop/categories`
-        - Retrieves list of all categories in the database
-        - 200
-    - `POST     /api/shop/categories`
+    - `POST     /api/shop/orders`
-        - Creates and saves a new category to the database
+        - Creates and saves a new order to the database
         - 201
-    - `GET      /api/shop/categories/:id`
-        - Retrieves a single category corresponding to the `id` path parameter
-        - 200
-    - `PUT      /api/shop/categories/:id`
-        - Updates category data from the client for the product with the corresponding `id`
-        - 200
-    - `DELETE   /api/shop/categories/:id`
-        - Removes the category with the corresponding `id` from database
-        - 204